regalf/CraftPP/README.md

   attach Mojang code, jars, or assets.
 Such contributions will be rejected and removed.

-See also the pinned `LEGAL NOTICE` issue on GitHub, which restates this notice.
+See also the `LEGAL_NOTICE.md` which restates this notice.

 ## License